bigbio/pgatk/docs/pypgatk.rst

  		--af_threshold 0.05

 .. note::
 	- By default  vcf-to-proteindb considers transcript that have a coding sequence that includes all protein_coding genes.
 In order to also include lincRNAs we use the ``--include_biotypes`` option that accepts multiple entries separated by comma.
-The biotypes can be on of the ENSEMBL gene/transcript biotypes defined `here <https://www.ensembl.org/info/genome/genebuild/biotypes.html>`_.
+The biotypes can be one of the ENSEMBL gene/transcript biotypes: <https://www.ensembl.org/info/genome/genebuild/biotypes.html>.
 	- The choice of using gene or transcript biotype can be specified using the ``--biotype_str option``.
 	- Also, by default all consequences are accepted except those given with ``--exclude_biotypes``.